Generate a Python Package and Build a Python Application

 In the Exported Functions section of the toolstrip, click .

 In the Add Files window, browse to the example folder, and select the function you want to package.
 Click Open.

 The function is added to the list of exported function files.
 Repeat this step to package multiple files in the same application.

 makesqr.mfile that you wrote earlier.

 In the Packaging Options section of the toolstrip, decide whether to include the MATLAB Runtime installer in the generated application by selecting one of the options:

-The first time you select this option, you are prompted to download the MATLAB Runtime installer or obtain a CD if you do not have Internet access.
+The first time you select this option, you are prompted to download the MATLAB Runtime installer.

-Add MATLAB files to generate the sample Python driver files.
-Although Python driver files are not necessary to create packages, they are used to demonstrate how to Install and Run MATLAB Generated Python Application.
+You can add MATLAB files to the project to generate sample Python driver files.
+Although Python driver files are not necessary to create a package, you can use them to implement a Python application, as shown in Install and Run MATLAB Generated Python Application.

 In the Samples section, select Create New

 makesqr.m.
 A MATLAB file opens for you to edit.